Are you interested in writing a blog for us? Read more here.Write a blog for FSRH

 - Supporting Doctors 45 min video on how to manage stress and anxiety through the crisis.

-- The NHS recently updated their staff bereavement support for staff during COVID-19 which you can read here.
+- The NHS have updated their staff bereavement support for staff during COVID-19 which you can read here.

 - You can also access wellbeing apps Headspace and Sleepio for free, both of which can help you with mindfulness practices and improved sleep.